-Calibration is inextricably weaved in Planning, Context and Customer Focus.
-A well articulated calibration program allows you to address Planning, Context and Customer focus.
-This would include a clear understanding of customer tolerances and the selection of the appropriate mesuring device to meet that tolerance.
-Likewise, you will need to take a close look at the standards used in calibration to determine if they are adequate to minimize risk of product non conformity.
+Calibration is inextricably weaved in Planning, Context, and Customer Focus.
+A well-articulated calibration program allows you to address Planning, Context, and Customer focus.
+This would include a clear understanding of customer tolerances and the selection of the appropriate measuring device to meet that tolerance.
+Likewise, you will need to take a close look at the standards used in calibration to determine if they are adequate to minimize the risk of product non-conformity.
 Simply having a device calibrated will no longer be adequate.
 You will need to understand the methods and standards used and make a fit for use determination.
-In legal terms you need to exercise due diligence.
+In legal terms, you need to exercise due diligence.

 As a customer of calibration, regardless if that is an internal or external lab, you will need to specify your requirements and have ongoing conversations with all parties to ensure requirements are met.